KristinaBocharova/Project_Instacart/README.md

-# Project Description
+# **Instacart Customer Behavior Analysis**

+## **Project Description:**
 This project focuses on analyzing customer behavior using data from Instacart, a popular grocery delivery platform.
 The aim is to clean and preprocess the data, generate insightful analyses, and create visualizations that offer a deeper understanding of shopping habits.
 By examining customer behavior, we will identify patterns and trends to inform business decisions.

-## Methods and Libraries Used

-### Python
-The primary programming language used for data processing and analysis.

-### Pandas
-Used for cleaning, manipulating, and analyzing the dataset.

-### Seaborn & Plotly
-Used for creating statistical and interactive visualizations.

-### Matplotlib
-Used for customizing and enhancing visual representations of the data.
+## **Datasets:**
+instacart_orders.csv: each row corresponds to one order on the Instacart app 'order_id': ID number that uniquely identifies each order 'user_id': ID number that uniquely identifies each customer account 'order_number': the number of times this customer has placed an order 'order_dow': day of the week that the order placed (which day is 0 is uncertain) 'order_hour_of_day': hour of the day that the order was placed 'days_since_prior_order': number of days since this customer placed their previous order

+products.csv: each row corresponds to a unique product that customers can buy 'product_id': ID number that uniquely identifies each product 'product_name': name of the product
+'aisle_id': ID number that uniquely identifies each grocery aisle category 'department_id': ID number that uniquely identifies each grocery department category

+order_products.csv: each row corresponds to one item placed in an order 'order_id': ID number that uniquely identifies each order 'product_id': ID number that uniquely identifies each product 'add_to_cart_order': the sequential order in which each item was placed in the cart 'reordered': 0 if the customer has never ordered this product before, 1 if they have

+aisles.csv:
+'aisle_id': ID number that uniquely identifies each grocery aisle category 'aisle': name of the aisle

+departments.csv:
+'department_id': ID number that uniquely identifies each grocery department category 'department': name of the department

+## **Tools Used:**
+- Python (pandas, seaborn, plotly, matplotlib)
+- Exploratory Data Analysis (EDA)